wpexpertsio/new-user-approve/readme.txt

 registers for the blog, the user gets created and then an email gets sent to the administrators of the site.
 An administrator then is expected to either approve or deny the registration request.
 An email is then sent to the user indicating whether they were approved or denied.
-If the user was approved, the email will include the login credentials.
+If the user has been approved, the email will include the login credentials.
 Until a user is approved, the user will not be able to login to the site.